Calibration

 Methodology versioning

 Test suites were validated against earlier methodology versions.
-Current production methodology is v2.8 (deployed 2026-05-02; rigor-extension axis: Veridi v1.1, Pragma v1.6, Praxis v1.4).
-Re-validation against v2.8 is planned; numbers on this page reflect the as-recorded validation.
+The live methodology versions are Veridi v1.2, Pragma v1.6, Praxis v1.4.
+Re-validation against the current versions is planned; numbers on this page reflect the as-recorded validation.

 - GTS-A + ADV-v1: validated against methodology v1.0